justinhoward/recite/README.md

 ### Custom Drivers

 Recite is implementation agnostic.
 That means the back-end can use any HTTP library you want.
-An `XmlHttpRequestDriver` is provided, however if you use a different library, it is easy to hook into Recite.
+`XmlHttpRequestDriver` and `NodeDriver` are provided, however if you use a different library, it is easy to hook into Recite.
 All you have to do is implement the `send(request, callback)` method.

 Recite will call your driver's `send` method when the user calls `Http.send`.